 This is critical for Sealed Sender because:

-- User identity keys are Curve25519 (for X3DH)
+- User identity keys are Curve25519 (for X3DH key exchange)

-- Certificates need Ed25519 signatures (for verification)
+- Prekeys and certificates need Ed25519 signatures (for verification)

 The conversion happens in Chatterâs crypto layer, interfacing with Vault KMS for the root signing key.